Albanian water frog: Taxonomy

+There has historically been some debate among experts over whether the Albanian water frog is a distinct species from the pool frog (Pelophylax lessonae).
+Herpetologists Alain Dubois and Annemarie Ohler list Rana shqiperica as a valid species in a catalogue published in 1994.
+However, a paper published in 1996 concluded that there is no significant difference between the calls of the two supposed types of frog and thus they should be considered the same species.
+This synonymy would then be rejected by German herpetologist Jörg Plötner in 1998, based on the results of his genetic study which found the Albanian water frog to be a separate species from the pool frog.
+Plötner later published another genetic study in 2001 with his colleague Torsten Ohst which reached the same conclusion, and most authors have treated the Albanian water frog as a valid species since then.
+Phylogenetic analyses have revealed that the pool frog is the closest living relative of the Albanian water frog, with their last common ancestor estimated to have lived about 5.2 million years ago during the Early Pliocene.
+This roughly coincides with the end of the Messinian salinity crisis, an event which may have triggered the divergence of these lineages.
+The following cladogram shows the position of the Albanian water frog among its closest living relatives according to Dufresnes et al. (2024):

 Distribution and habitat

 The Albanian water frog is endemic to the Balkans and primarily found only in western Albania and southern Montenegro, where it inhabits freshwater marshes, swamps, ditches, and the heavily vegetated shorelines of lakes and rivers.
 The northernmost part of its range is Lake Skadar, where its presence is significantly threatened by over-collection.

 Morphology

 Male Albanian water frogs are generally about 71 mm long and colouration on the dorsal side is green to light brown.
 They bear large brown or black spots and sometimes also have a bright green vertebral stripe.
 The spots disappear or are much fainter during the breeding season, and dorsal colouration changes to olive or grass green.
 Their vocal sacs are only lightly pigmented, greyish or green.
 Females are larger with a mean size of about 74 mm, are light brown to olive green, and are also dorsally spotted.
 On the underside, yellow colouration is present around the groin, sometimes extending to the hind legs and the belly.
 The belly of females is usually cream and unspotted.

 Like many water frogs, P. shqipericus has entirely webbed feet, with the webbing extending to the tips of the toes.

 Both males and females utter a distress call that lasts several seconds.
 The male advertising call does not have discrete pulse groups.